PunitLodha/punitlodha.github.io/content/posts/gsoc_report.md

     //!
 Documentation for example_mod
 }
 ```
-Then use `cargo doc` command to build the documentation.
+Then, we can generate the documentation using the `cargo doc` command.
 For example, this is the documentation for my project

 <img src="/images/doc.png" alt="CCExtractor documentation">